mifig/graphql-api/README.md

 end
 ```

 Now we need to protect our queries and mutations.
+We can do that using the `authorized?` method of the graphql gem, that will run the desired query / mutation only if the method complies with the stated condition.
 For that, let's create an `authenticated_resolver.rb` and `authenticated_mutation.rb` file, that the protected queries/mutations will inherit from:
 - resolver:
   ```ruby
   module Resolvers